jamulussoftware/jamuluswebsite/contribute/en/Style-and-Tone.md

 Values followed by units such as `ms`, `s`, `m`, `km`, `GHz` etc. should be separated by a space; e.g. "20 ms" and "1 GHz" not "20ms" and "1GHz".

-## Note

-It is very important to thoroughly proofread content before submitting it, as any corrections made later have a knock-on effect on translations.